chavarera/PythonScript/Data_Structure_In_Python/String/BasicOfStrings.md

 var1="Hello I am python learning"
 #To print string
 print(var1)

+#Result:Hello I am python learning
 ```

-- String can be accesssed using postive and negative indexing
+- String can be accesssed using positive and negative indices

 #### 1. Positive Indexing :one: :two: :three: :
   - Start count indexing from 0,1,2,3,4,5.....
   - first character indexed at 0